sourcenetwork/defradb/client/secondary_indexes.md

 ## Index-based document fetching

-The IndexFetcher is the cornerstone of document retrieval, orchestrating the process of fetching documents using indexes.
-It operates in two phases: first retrieving indexed fields (including document IDs), then using a standard fetcher to get any additional requested fields.
+The IndexFetcher is central to document retrieval, managing the process through two phases.
+First, it retrieves indexed fields, such as document IDs.
+Then, it uses a standard fetcher to obtain any additional requested fields.

-For each query, the system creates specialized result iterators based on the document filter conditions.
-These iterators are smart about how they handle different types of operations.
-For simple equality comparisons (`_eq`) or membership tests (`_in`), the iterator can often directly build the exact keys needed.
-For range operations (`_gt`, `_le`, ...) or pattern matching (`_like`, ...), the system employs dedicated value matchers to validate the results.
+For each query, the system generates specialized result iterators based on the document filter conditions.
+These iterators optimize how operations are handled:
+- For simple equality (_eq) or membership tests (_in), the iterator often constructs the exact keys directly.
+- For range operations (_gt, _le, etc.) or pattern matching (_like, etc.), dedicated value matchers are used to validate the results.

-The performance characteristics of these operations vary.
-Direct match operations are typically the fastest as they can precisely target the needed keys.
-Range and pattern operations require more work as they must scan a range of keys and validate each result.
-The system is designed to minimize both key-value operations during mutations and memory usage during result streaming.
+The performance of these operations varies:
+- Direct match operations are typically the fastest, as they precisely target the required keys.
+- Range and pattern operations involve more work, scanning a range of keys and validating each result.

+The system is optimized to reduce key-value operations during mutations and minimize memory usage during result streaming.

 Note: the index fetcher can not benefit at the moment from ordered indexes, as the underlying storage does not support such range queries yet.